Skip to main content

 Smoking

-Certain chemicals you inhale while smoking can irritate your airways and lungs, which can result in what’s known as a ‘smokers cough’.
-For example, smoking can damage the small hairs that line your airways and help to keep them clear.
+Certain chemicals you inhale while smoking can irritate your airways and lungs, which can result in what’s known as a ‘smoker’s cough’.
+Smoking can damage the small hairs that line your airways, which usually help to keep them clear.
 It can also cause your airways to produce more mucus than normal.
-Coughing is your body’s natural way of trying to overcome these damaging effects from smoking.
+Coughing is your body’s natural way of trying to overcome these damaging effects of smoking.

 One of the main reasons why we cough is to clear mucus from our airways.
 However, when we lie down, we collect more mucus in the back of the throat, which is why we feel the need to cough more during the night.

-Your cough may also be worse at night due to your sleeping position, the quality of air in your bedroom, and exposure to irritants from your bed sheets.
+Your night-time cough may also be worse than during the daytime due to your sleeping position, the quality of air in your bedroom, and exposure to irritants from your bed sheets.

-Wondering how to relieve a persistent cough at night?
-Regardless of the cause, various home remedies and lifestyle measures can help to relieve nighttime coughing.
-These include:
+There are a few ways to help relieve or stop uncontrollable coughing at night.
+Regardless of the cause, various home remedies and lifestyle changes can help to soothe your nighttime cough.

 When we lie down, mucus collects more easily in the back of the throat, which makes us want to cough.
-However, altering your sleeping position and propping your mattress upright may help to ease coughing at night.
-You can also use a few pillows to elevate your head.
+However, altering your sleeping position and propping up your mattress may help to ease coughing at night.
+You can also use a few pillows to elevate your head

-While a persistent cough at night can be irritating, it’s actually a sign your body is on the road to recovery, by cleaning mucus from your lungs.
+While a persistent cough at night can be irritating, it can be a sign your body is on the road to recovery, by cleaning mucus from your lungs.
 You can help to speed up the recovery process and clear excess mucus from your body by regularly blowing your nose.
 Inhaling steam – for example, by using hot water in a bowl – may also help to relieve coughing fits at night.

-If you suffer from allergies, nighttime coughs may be trigged by your bedding.
-To help minimise potential irritants such as dust and dead skin cells, be sure to change your bed sheets regularly.
-You may even want to try using a hypoallergenic pillow and switch to a hypoallergenic laundry detergent to minimise the risk of irritants.
+If you suffer from allergies, nighttime coughs may be triggered by your bedding.
+To help minimise potential irritants, such as dust and dead skin cells, be sure to change your bed sheets regularly.
+You may even want to try using a hypoallergenic pillow and switch to a hypoallergenic laundry detergent to minimise the risk of irritants triggering a night cough.

 How to relieve coughing at night with medication

-If you’ve tried multiple home remedies and you still can’t stop coughing at night, over the counter (OTC) remedies might help.
-Not only can they lessen the urge to cough, but they can also help to thin mucus, making it easier to cough it up.
+If you’ve tried multiple home remedies and you still can’t stop coughing at night, over-the-counter (OTC) remedies might help.
+Not only can they lessen the urge to cough, but they can also help to thin mucus, making it easier to bring it up.

-The BENYLIN® cough relief for adults range features a collection of effective cough relief products, including BENYLIN® Dry Cough Night Syrup.
-This contains dextromethorphan, which helps to supress the cough mechanism, reducing the urge to cough.
+The BENYLIN® cough relief for adults range features a collection of effective cough relief products, including the BENYLIN® Dry Cough Night Syrup.
+This contains dextromethorphan, which helps to suppress the cough mechanism, reducing the urge to cough at night.

-If your child is waking up coughing at night, the BENYLIN® cough relief children’s range provides a selection of cough relief products suitable for children and infants, including BENYLIN® Children’s Dry Cough & Sore Throat Syrup and BENYLIN® Children’s Chesty Cough Medicine.
+If your child is waking up coughing at night, the BENYLIN® cough relief children’s range provides a selection of products suitable for children and infants, including the BENYLIN® Children’s Dry Cough & Sore Throat Syrup and BENYLIN® Children’s Chesty Cough Medicine.

 Concerned about your child coughing at night?
 Discover what causes children to cough at night and the various treatment options available with our comprehensive guide to children coughing at night.